habedi/MyPythonCodes/README.md

 8. Cellular Automaton Simulation in Python by PyGame {codes/ca.py}
 9. Simple statistical functionalities in Python (v0.02) {codes/Stats.py}
 10. A simple Python programme to find the list of all unique links inside a URL {codes/LinkFinder.py}
+11. A Python class to search the web using Google search engine {codes/googlesearch.py}

 ---